 The politics of the Irish Free State, 1922-37; the Cumann na nGaedheal party; the Irish Revolution and its aftermath; European political history, 1918-39; Decolonisation, 1945-1994; Christian Democracy and post-war European integration.

 Irish Free State; Elections; Democracy; Irish politics and elections; Inter-War Europe; Political Parties; Party Politics; Cumann na nGaedheal; Fianna Fáil; Decolonisation; Southern Africa.

 Mel Farrell (Professional Historian)

-- Sept.
-2016-present: Occasional Lecturer, School of History, UCD.
-Designed, delivered and assessed third-year, ten credit undergraduate module "End of Empire" and a study abroad course "Celtic Dawn to Celtic Tiger".
+Sept.
+2016-present: Part-time Lecturer, School of History, UCD.
+Designed, delivered and assessed third-year, ten credit undergraduate module "End of Empire" and a study abroad course entitled "Celtic Dawn to Celtic Tiger".

 |Management & Administrative experience||

 Dec.
 2016-present: served as Director of Irish Humanities Alliance.

 Sept.
 2013-May 2015: served as Executive Assistant, Dept. of History, NUI Maynooth with responsibility for monitoring student attendance.